Carnival Cruise Lines, Inc. v. Shute: Background

 The trial court dismissed based solely on the lack of sufficient contacts.
 The United States Court of Appeals for the Ninth Circuit reversed because the cruise line had reached into Washington via advertising, and held that but for the defendant's solicitation, there would be no cause of action.
 The Court of Appeals also held that forum selection clause was void because of unequal bargaining power between the parties, and because it would be an undue hardship for the Shutes to have to go all the way to Florida to sue.
-This decision was appealed to the Supreme Court based on that court's Admiralty jurisdiction.
+This decision was appealed to the Supreme Court based on the Court's Admiralty jurisdiction.

 Opinion of the Court

 The Court, in an opinion by Justice Blackmun, held that forum selection clauses were generally enforceable in federal courts so long as they are "fundamentally fair", and that therefore the Shutes were held to the contract printed on the back of their ticket.
 The Court noted that Florida is not a random jurisdiction - Carnival is headquartered there and does much business there, and Washington does not necessarily make sense in the context of an accident off the coast of Mexico on a ship that left from California.
 The hardship on the plaintiffs mattered little, as they had bought the ticket, and no one forced them to go on a cruise.
 On the other hand, it made sense for the cruise industry, which carries passengers from all over, to have a single forum for lawsuits.
 The cruise line will thereby avoid defending itself in many different courts, which will save money, which the Court believes will translate to cheaper tickets.